dennismacc/Team-Profile-Generator/README.md

 ## Usage 🖥
-This
-1. Run the application by opening the terminal and typing node index.js
-2. The application will ask you a series of questions and generate a team profile based on the information you provide.
-3. The application will then generate an HTML webpage that displays summaries for each person.
+This application will generate a quick webpage that displays the basic information for a team of employees and provides quick access to their emails and GitHubs profiles.

 ## License ⚙️